ZanSara/zansara.github.io/content/posts/outdated/2023-10-26-haystack-series-canals-old.md

         ...
 ```

 Note that there's no more typing on `run()`, and the decorator is gone.
-The information provided in the init method is sufficient for the pipeline to validate the connections.
+The information provided in the init method is sufficient for Canals to validate the connections.

 One more feature of the inputs and output declarations relates to optional and variadic values.
-Pipelines in Haystack 2.0 support this both through a mix of type checking and signature inspection.
+Canals supports both through a mix of type checking and signature inspection.
 For example, let's have a look at how the `AddFixedValue` we've seen earlier looks like:

 ```python
 from typing import Optional